Accounting For Intercompany Transactions and Recharges

 The policy needs to be stated in simple terms so that all accounting staff can easily understand what needs to be done.

-With a master data management program, new and acquired accounts are set up to align with policies, and all intercompany transactions are processed with the same, standardised method.
+With a master data management program, new and acquired accounts are set up to align with policies, and all intercompany transactions are processed with the same, standardized method.
 This involves using technology solutions to integrate transaction flow across platforms and control activity across multiple ERP systems.

 - In-memory computing to store more data in a central location while ensuring the information remains quickly and easily accessible.